Burkhardt/Umoya/README.md

 Releases are automated from the master branch, executed by [DevOps pipeline](https://dev.azure.com/zementis-ai/Umoya/_release?definitionId=1&view=mine&_a=releases), release is published only if all tests have passed along with prod go / no go strategies.

 ## Submitting patches
-1. Fork and create branch.
+1. Fork or create branch.
 2. Commit your changes.
 3. Submit a PR, DevOps pipeline will run all tests.
 4. Address issues in the review and build failures.